 Care workers are an important part of the social world of the person living with dementia.
 Most care worker training interventions focus explicitly on providing care workers with sufficient knowledge and skills to improve the delivery of care (for example providing education, training, support, or supervision).
 Research indicates that when aged care workers have adequate knowledge regarding dementia and stronger skills in responding to responsive behaviours (also known as expressions of unmet need), care is more likely to lead to better outcomes for people living with dementia.

 This evidence theme on care worker training is a summary of one of the key topics identified by a scoping review of dementia research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 We found eight systematic reviews that assessed the impact of care worker training.
 Multiple studies report the benefits of training.
 These include improvements in: